100 Quick and Snackable eCommerce Statistics

 - 9 million Americans have purchased, at least once, on a mobile device.

-February 2015 the recorded sales on mobiles was one-third of the total for the fourth quarter of 2014.
+February 2015 the recorded sales on mobiles were one-third of the total for the fourth quarter of 2014.

 The Millennials spend the most online.
 They are favorable to re-targeting, they contribute the most to the online but they are most likely to abandon carts as well!

 While this may sound like a paradox, it’s not.
-Read on to know more on why they eCommerce’s most coveted customer base.
+Read on to know more about why they eCommerce’s most coveted customer base.

 - 69% is the measured abandonment rate for carts.